PHYSICS 1008 - Physical Aspects of Nature I

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Modified arrangements have been made to assessments to facilitate remote learning and teaching.
+Due to the current COVID-19 situation modified arrangements have been made to assessments to facilitate remote learning and teaching.
 Assessment task Type of assessment Percentage of total assessment Hurdle

 Yes or No #